mindk/sails-transactions/README.md

 Sails extension for RDBMS transactions based on Domains API.
 Currently supported Sails v.^1, MySQL, and PostgreSQL.

+Existing Sails adapters does not support transactions for the whole request or async code chain.
+Current implementation forces you to keep transaction or connection object.
+This module provides simple API to wrap any part of application code into transaction without significant changes.

 ### Usage ###

 Module exposed as sails.services.transaction